Application Guidelines – Events component

 Workplace well-being

-The Government of Canada is committed to promoting healthy workplaces where harassment, abuse and discrimination are not tolerated.
+The Government of Canada is strongly committed to promoting healthy workplaces where harassment, abuse and discrimination are not tolerated.
 Organizations that receive funding from Canadian Heritage must take measures conducive to creating a workplace free from harassment, abuse and discrimination.

 Official languages requirements